click-llc/click-integration-php/README.md

 # CLICK Integration PHP
-This is a capable to "CLICK" integration library, written in PHP.
+This is a capable to `"CLICK"` integration library, written in `PHP`.
 This library is an easy to use, powerful and rapid php integration library.

 ## Installation via Composer